wp-plugins/ag-custom-admin/readme.txt

 = 1.2.1 =
 * Improved accessibility
 * Optimization for screen readers
-* Added subpage titles
+* Added sub-page titles
 * Updated styles in edit admin menu table

 = 1.2 =
 * All elements are grouped into small pages for better navigation.
-* Added color styles and improved user expirience.
+* Added color styles and improved user experience.
 * Added settings page for fully control of main admin menu.
-* Added support for hidding items from admin menu.
+* Added support for hiding items from admin menu.
 * Added support for changing items in admin menu.
 * Added support for adding new custom items in admin menu.
-* Added tooltips on option labels for better explanation of option.
+* Added tool tips on option labels for better explanation of option.
 * Deprecated 'Hide Dashboard button from main menu' in 'Dashboard settings'.
 This option can be used now in 'Admin menu settings'.
-* Added settings for hidding/showing Dasboard widgets:"Recent Comments", "Incoming Links", "Plugins", "Quick Press", "Right Now", "Recent Drafts", primary widget area, secondary widget area.
+* Added settings for hiding/showing Dashboard widgets:"Recent Comments", "Incoming Links", "Plugins", "Quick Press", "Right Now", "Recent Drafts", primary widget area, secondary widget area.
 * Added option "(but show 'Log Out' button)" for displaying 'Log Out' button if admin top bar is completely removed.
 * Added option "Hide footer text".
 * Added support for hidding new Wordpress release notification.